processfeedback/docs.processfeedback.org/identify-ai-usage.md

 Here are some common patterns:

-**a) A smooth diagonal line formed by many small dark bars**
-A smooth diagonal line from the top right corner to the bottom left corner formed by many small dark bars indicates continuous typing from start to finish.
+* **A smooth diagonal line formed by many small dark bars.** A smooth diagonal line from the top right corner to the bottom left corner formed by many small dark bars indicates continuous typing from start to finish.
 It can look like a projectile or a waterfall from left to right.
 This could indicate focused free writing or retyping another source.

-**b) One or more tall dark bars**
-Show large amounts of text added around that time.
+* **One or more tall dark bars.** Show large amounts of text added around that time.

-**c) Short bars scattered in a single time point** Suggests many small changes made in different places around the same time.
+* **Short bars scattered in a single time point.** Suggests many small changes made in different places around the same time.
 This could happen from accepting spelling/grammar suggestions.

-**d) Sudden decrease in bar height**
-Sudden decrease in the overall bar height, compared to its previous bar on tge right, indicate text deletions.
+* **Sudden decrease in bar height.** Sudden decrease in the overall bar height, compared to its previous bar on tge right, indicate text deletions.

-**e) Bars scattered across the chart**
-Bars scattered all over the chart suggests lots of revision throughout the document.
+* **Bars scattered across the chart.** Bars scattered all over the chart suggests lots of revision throughout the document.
 For example, a mix of continuous typing at first followed by scattered edits later can indicate drafting followed by revision (something typical of genuine writing).

 ### 6. Increase the detail when needed